Our Collection /

 / 1.
 Suitability

 The Art Bank inventory is a “working collection.”
-Artworks are purchased to be rented to government and private sector offices and boardrooms.
+Artworks are purchased to be rented by government and private sector clients for their offices and boardrooms.

 / 2.
 Equitability